krliu67/Assignment_SURV727/README.md

 JPSM
 Assignments for SURV727

-After taking this course, I will be able to:
+After taking this course, I will be obtained these skills:
 * Use Git and GitHub to collaborate on projects and disseminate reproducible research.
 * Implement best practices in R programming and version control.
 * Obtain web data from a variety of sources using R.